FizzleDorf/Loopback-Wave-for-A1111-Webui/README.md

 My rentry guide explaining how it works: https://rentry.org/AnimAnon-LoopbackWave

+Installation:
+Place the script into the A1111 webui Scripts folder.
+The script will become a selection in the script dropdown.
+This only works in the img2img tab and also requires an input image to use.
+Explainations of the settings are in the two links provided above.

 I hope you have fun with it!
 Feel free to fork and edit the code but I will not be accepting PRs unless there is something completely broken that needs to be fixed.